jirib/notes/README.md

 size](https://documentation.suse.com/sles/15-SP3/single-html/SLES-tuning/#sec-tuning-kexec-crashkernel).

-The *crashkernel* loads its initramfs where kdump would inspect memory image through /proc/vmcore.
+The *crashkernel* loads its initramfs where kdump would inspect memory image through `/proc/vmcore`.
 This exports the dump as an ELF-format file.

-Based `kdump` configuration
+Based on `kdump` configuration

 ``` shell
 $ /usr/sbin/kdumptool dump_config